realwear/Developer-Examples/README.md

 # Install Example
 In order to install this example you will need the RWExplorer application running on your computer.
-    1. Click the Clonde or download button and the top of this page and then click download as '.zip'
+   <br> 1.
+Click the Clone or download button and the top of this page and then click download as '.zip'
         ![alt text](/images/download.PNG)

 ```xml